pyoo47/com-liferay-poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ---
 #### `test` blocks
 In a .testcase file, `test` blocks are used to contain a test case.
 These are required to create test cases.
+[Annotations](#test-annotations) can also be used before definition blocks.

 *Examples:*